ansible/instruqt/webpages/windows.md

 > **NOTE**
 >
-> Windows Automation Technical 90-min Workshop
+> This workshop is also known as the Windows Automation Technical 90-min Workshop
 >

 ## Presentation Deck